ocftw/OpenGovReport14-16/src/jade/md/en/ch-3.md

 ### The Join Platform

-As one of the conclusions of the National Conference on Trade and Economic Affairs, the Join Platform was set up by the[ National Development Council](http://www.ndc.gov.tw/) (NDC) in 2015 to encourage online citizen participation.
+As one of the conclusions of the National Conference on Trade and Economic Affairs, the Join Platform was set up by the [National Development Council](http://www.ndc.gov.tw/) (NDC) in 2015 to encourage online citizen participation.
 It took reference from the White House website, We the People [^seventh].
 The platform serves as a channel of revealing policy information and enhancing citizen participation in public affairs on a regular basis.

 There are four functions on the Join platform: "Propose an Idea" (by citizens), “Have a Discussion” (consultation before a policy is formed), “Let’s Oversee” (key policies), and “Talk to the Ministers” (links to mailboxes of Ministers for citizens to express their views).
 Through the Join platform, citizens can make policy proposals online and the responsible agency is bound to respond openly and in detail on the platform within two months.

 ```!
 THE JOIN PLATFORM
 All proposals on the Join Platform have to go through two stages of petition.
 There has to be 250 signatures in 15 days at the first stage and 5000 signatures in 30 days at the second stage for a proposal to become a case.
-After that, the responsible agency has to give a response in two month.
+After that, the responsible agency has to give a response in two months.
 The agency can hold consultation meetings and invite the proposer to attend.
 All of the meeting materials has to be open on the platform.
 ```

 ### Fast and Convenient but Difficult to Have a Discussion